gracebrickley/clus24-devwks-2047/workshop-ui/src/lab-guide/section3.md

 In this section we'll experiment with Consumer Groups to see how multiple consumers handle events on the same topic.

 The page should look similar to the last, but with an extra, “Second Consumer.”
-The Producer and existing, “First Consumer” should still be running from the last section.
+The Producer should still be running from the last section.

 ## Kafka and Friends

 Let's now introduce two more services in the `docker-compose.yaml` file:
-- `blue-consumer` and `orange-consumer`: similar to the `primary-consumer`, these two services will demonstrate how consumers behave and interact with one another given different configurations.
+- `blue-consumer` and `orange-consumer`: similar to the `primary-consumer` (from the last section), these two services will demonstrate how consumers behave and interact with one another given different configurations.

 ## What is a Consumer Group?